 Adams on the other hand is in an opposite situation.
 While still likely a lock for the big league roster thanks to his contract (though worth noting the Cardinals could cut him up to 15 days before the season starts and only pay him the minimum as the Mets did last year with Ruben Tejada), he is coming to camp with a much leaner body and a retooled swing.
 He started slow, and is just 2-for-17 with a home run this spring.
 But he will stand to get more playing time as well.
 And for Adams and his ability to establish a role on this club, getting game at bats with his new swing is important.

+The bullpen.
 Behind Kelly there wasn’t much consensus, but there was a common theme when it came to the pitchers.
 With Cecil and Oh not in camp there are a number of guys who will likely get those looks, from Sam Tuivailala and Miguel Socolovich to Ryan Sherriff and Jordan Schafer.

 I’ll be writing about it later, but that battle for the final bullpen spot is going to be interesting to watch as we start getting to the end of camp.
 Guys like Tuivailala, Socolovich, and Shafer stand to figure into that battle in some fashion.

 “I think Sam Tuivailala and Miguel Socolovich should get more looks without Cecil and Oh, which will allow them to make a case for the last bullpen spot,” said Zach Gifford of Redbird Rants and Redbird Daily.

 Martinez being out also gives Trevor Rosenthal the opportunity to keep starting and stretch into that multi-inning reliever they seem to want him to be.